-The pharmacist immuniser must hold a certificate confirming competency to vaccinate following completion of an accredited training program for all authorised vaccines that they intend to administer (see Pharmacist training), noting the additional training required for administration of COVID-19 AstraZeneca (ChAdOx1-S) vaccine.
+The pharmacist immuniser must hold a certificate confirming competency to vaccinate following completion of an accredited training program for all authorised vaccines that they intend to administer (see Pharmacist training), noting the additional training required for administration of any COVID-19 vaccines.

-The pharmacist immuniser must obtain a cardio-pulmonary resuscitation (CPR) certificate annually.
+The pharmacist immuniser must obtain a cardio-pulmonary resuscitation (CPR) certificate every 18 months.

 The pharmacist immuniser must vaccinate a person and provide management of an adverse event within the scope of pharmacist practice, professional knowledge and expertise.

 The pharmacist immuniser must comply with the:

 The pharmacist immuniser should adopt or follow:

 The pharmacist immuniser must check an individual’s vaccination status on the Australian Immunisation Register (AIR) prior to administering a vaccine and must subsequently report all vaccines to the AIR that they administer.